 Audit Committee.
-Our Audit Committee currently consists of Mark R. Lanning (Chair), Donald C. Harrison, M.D. and Karen P. Robards.
+Our Audit Committee consists of Mark R. Lanning (Chair), Donald C. Harrison, M.D., Karen P. Robards and Robert S. White.
 Our Audit Committee is responsible for overseeing our financial controls, audit and reporting and reviews with our management and our independent auditors the effectiveness of our internal control over financial reporting and accounting and reporting practices and procedures.
 In addition, this Committee reviews the qualifications of our independent auditors, is responsible for their appointment, compensation, retention and oversight and reviews the scope, fees and results of activities related to audit and non-audit services.
 Our Board has determined that each member of the Audit Committee meets the independence and financial literacy requirements of the Nasdaq rules and the independence requirements of the SEC.
 Our Board has also determined that Mark R. Lanning and Karen P. Robards each qualify as an "audit committee financial expert," as defined in SEC rules.

 Compensation Committee.
-Our Compensation Committee currently consists of Karen P. Robards (Chair), Richard M. Johnston and Mark R. Lanning.
+Our Compensation Committee consists of Richard M. Johnston (Chair), Mark A. Collar, Elizabeth D. Krell, Ph.D. and Mark R. Lanning.
 The Compensation Committee's principal responsibilities are to assist the Board in overseeing the Company's management compensation policies and practices, including to determine and approve the compensation of our Chief Executive Officer, review and approve compensation levels for our other executive officers, review and approve management incentive compensation policies and programs, review and approve equity compensation programs for employees and exercise discretion in the administration of those programs, review with management our disclosures under "Compensation Discussion and Analysis," or CD&A, and produce an annual report on executive compensation that contains a recommendation with respect to inclusion of the CD&A in our filings with the SEC.
 The composition of the Compensation Committee satisfies the independence requirements of Nasdaq.

-^{ =} Board designated "audit committee financial expert" under SEC rules.
+\ = Board designated "audit committee financial expert" under SEC rules.

 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee currently consists of Richard M. Johnston (Chair), Mark A. Collar, Donald C. Harrison, M.D. and Elizabeth D. Krell, Ph.D.
-The Nominating and Corporate Governance Committee is responsible for reviewing and making recommendations on the composition of our Board and selection of directors, periodically assessing the functioning of our Board and its committees, overseeing certain regulatory compliance issues in connection with our Corporate Integrity Agreement between the Office of Inspector General of the Department of Health and Human Services, and making recommendations to our Board regarding corporate governance matters and practices.
+Our Nominating and Corporate Governance Committee consists of Mark A. Collar (Chair), Donald C. Harrison, M.D., Richard M. Johnston and Elizabeth D. Krell, Ph.D.
+The Nominating and Corporate Governance Committee is responsible for reviewing and making recommendations on the composition of our Board and selection of directors, periodically assessing the functioning of our Board and its committees, overseeing certain regulatory compliance issues in connection with our Corporate Integrity Agreement between the Office of Inspector General of the U.S. Department of Health and Human Services, and making recommendations to our Board regarding corporate governance matters and practices.
 The composition of the Nominating and Corporate Governance Committee satisfies the independence requirements of Nasdaq.